d2l-ai/d2l-en/chapter_introduction/index.md

 current medications, and recent procedures.
-The label available for training would be a binary value indicating whether each patient in the historical data survived within the 30 day window.
+The label available for training would be a binary value indicating whether each patient in the historical data survived within the 30-day window.

 In such cases, when every example is characterized by the same number of numerical features,